awsdocs/amazon-ecs-developer-guide/doc_source/task-iam-roles.md

 ## Creating an IAM role and policy for your tasks<a name="create_task_iam_policy_and_role"></a>

 When creating an IAM policy for your tasks to use, the policy should include the permissions that you would like the containers in your tasks to assume\.
-You can use an existing AWS managed policy that as an example or you can create a custom policy from scratch that meets your specific needs\.
+You can use an existing AWS managed policy or you can create a custom policy from scratch that meets your specific needs\.
 For more information, see [Creating IAM policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html) in the *IAM User Guide*\.

 **Important**
-When creating your task IAM role, it is recommended that you use the `aws:SourceAccount` or `aws:SourceArn` condition keys in either the trust relationship or the IAM policy associated with the role to prevent the confused deputy security issue\.
-These condition keys can be specified in the trust relationship or in the IAM policy associated with the role\.
-To learn more about the confused deputy problem and how to protect your AWS account, see [The confused deputy problem](https://docs.aws.amazon.com/IAM/latest/UserGuide/confused-deputy.html) in the *IAM User Guide*\.
+For Amazon ECS tasks \(for all launch types\), we recommend that you use the IAM policy and role for your tasks\.
+These credentials allow your task to make AWS API requests without calling `sts:AssumeRole` to assume the same role that is already associated with the task\.
+If your task requires that a role assumes itself, you must create a trust policy that explicitly allows that role to assume itself\.
+For more information, see[ Modifying a role trust policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/roles-managingrole-editing-console.html#roles-managingrole_edit-trust-policy) in the *IAM User Guide*\.

-Once the IAM policy is created, you can create an IAM role which includes that policy which you reference in your Amazon ECS task definition\.
+After the IAM policy is created, you can create an IAM role which includes that policy which you reference in your Amazon ECS task definition\.
 You can create the role using the **Elastic Container Service Task** use case in the IAM console\.
 Then you can attach your specific IAM policy to the role that gives the containers in your task the permissions you desire\.
 The procedures below describe how to do this\.

 If you have multiple task definitions or services that require IAM permissions, you should consider creating a role for each specific task definition or service with the minimum required permissions for the tasks to operate so that you can minimize the access that you provide for each task\.